PRIISE

 Image

-We conduct innovative social and behavioral science using quantitative and qualitative methods in clinical, community, and virtual settings to illuminate unaddressed issues regarding race, sexuality, and health communication and improve minority health.
+We conduct innovative social and behavioral science using quantitative and qualitative methods in clinical, community, and virtual settings to improve minority health.

 Message from the Principal Investigator